DoctorWkt/acwj/19_Arrays_pt1/Readme.md

 On the web there is a page with the
 [BNF Grammar for C](https://www.lysator.liu.se/c/ANSI-C-grammar-y.html) written by Jeff Lee in 1985.
-I like to reference it to give me ideas and to comfirm if I'm not making too many mistakes.
+I like to reference it to give me ideas and to confirm that I'm not making too many mistakes.

 One thing to note is that, instead of implemnting the priority of the binary expression operators in C, the grammar uses recursive